Former Los Angeles Deputy Mayor Raymond Chan convicted in sprawling bribery case - KESQ

 In the latest trial, Assistant U.S. Attorney Brian R. Faerstein told jurors that Chan and former City Councilmember Jose Huizar used the downtown real estate boom of the prior decade to enrich themselves and their allies, the Times reported.

-Faerstein described Chan as a crucial intermediary between Chinese developers looking to build high-rises and Huizar, who headed the powerful committee that shepherded such projects.
+Faerstein described Chan, 67, as a crucial intermediary between Chinese developers looking to build high-rises and Huizar, who headed the powerful committee that shepherded such projects.

 In opening arguments March 12, Faerstein said Chan “got bribes for himself, and he got bribes for other public officials.”